Last Updated on June 2, 2021 by Nina Ahmedow

 4. Research Local Vegan Dishes

 Most cuisines have traditional vegan options.
 Locals may simply not use the term vegan.
 Knowing about traditional vegan dishes will make your life so much easier in places where vegan restaurants don’t exist.
 Look up your destination online and find out which local food is vegan.
 If you’re heading to Greece, for example, I have an extensive guide to being vegan in Greece.

 5. Follow Vegan Travel Bloggers

 Whether it’s through social media or via blog posts, vegan travel bloggers have tons of tips for vegan travelers that we share with you for free.
-Vegan women who travel such as Ashley Renne often post vegan city guides, and I have my own vegan travel section detailing the best and worst (because honesty is key) places to eat in any given location.
+I have my own vegan travel section detailing the best and worst (because honesty is key) places to eat in any given location.

 6. Book Accommodation with a Kitchen